There are increasing reports of people

 · Professionals with a bachelor degree and at least two years of experience in their field of work

-· English teachers with a bachelor degree and English teaching certificate (TEFL, TESOL, CELTA).
+· English teachers with a bachelor degree and English teaching certificate (TEFL, TESOL, CELTA) from native English speaking countries.
 No prior experience is required.

 There are other ways in which a legitimate work visa can be obtained, but these methods apply to fewer people.